Security Audit

 What is a Smart Contract Audit?

-In a nutshell, a smart contract security audit is a set of programmed agreements that consist of functions and data that get automatically executed whenever a network tries to access it for a transaction requested by a user.
+A smart contract audit is the detailed analysis of programmed agreements in a smart contract consisting of functions and data that get automatically executed whenever a network tries to access it for a transaction requested by a user and the terms pre-set by both parties are successfully met.

 A smart contract is a type of Ethereum Account that runs on a blockchain-based platform known as Ethereum blockchain.
-They are executed automatically when pre-set terms and conditions are met by the parties involved.
+They are executed automatically when the parties involved meet pre-set terms and conditions.
 It makes the execution and outcomes of an agreement immediate without the need for any intermediary services.

 An Ethereum Account consists of ether (ETH) as a balance.
 Users’ accounts can communicate with a smart contract and access the data by submitting a transaction.
 This transaction executes a predefined function on the smart contract which gives the user access to the data present in a smart contract.